aftersound/weave/docs/an-extensible-config-driven-codec-micro-framework.md

 ```

-Once framework is initialized, applications can simply provide codec spec to get hold of desired codec in order to
+Once framework is initialized, applications can get hold of desired instance of codec by providing codec spec in order to
-either encode data or decode data.
-Note, codec instances are cached in CodecRegistry in association with codec spec.
+encode data or decode data.

 ```java